 One of the best benefits of adding a dehumidifier to your home is that it prevents mold, mildew, and other dangerous environmental hazards.
 This helps allergy suffers and also reduces asthma triggers.

 Excessive moisture can damage and warp the valuables in your home, including:

 - Ceiling fans

 Nothing is safe from lingering moisture in your home.
 Fortunately, dehumidifiers can remove excess water even in hard-to-reach places.

 Humidity can make it difficult to get a good night’s sleep.

-Bedding materials in mattresses can trap and hold the moisture.
-On top of that, while you sleep your body’s metabolism still functions, and as a result, your body releases sweat as water vapor.
+Mattress bedding material can trap and hold moisture.
+Also, while you sleep your body’s metabolism still functions, resulting in your body sweating, releasing more moisture.